-- CM-1.4.9 Conventional bank licensees' credit exposures must be grouped according to shared credit risk characteristics, so that changes in the level of credit risk respond to the impact of changing conditions on a common range of credit risk drivers.
+CM-1.4.9 Islamic bank licensees' credit exposures must be grouped according to shared credit risk characteristics, so that changes in the level of credit risk respond to the impact of changing conditions on a common range of credit risk drivers.
 This includes considering the effect on the group's credit risk in response to changes in forward-looking information, including macroeconomic factors.
-The licensee must review the appropriateness of the grouping implemented upon - must review the appropriateness of the grouping implemented upon initial recognition based on similar credit risk characteristics, at regular intervals, at least annually, to ensure that the relevant characteristics and their impact on the level of credit risk of the different groupings have not changed over time.
+The licensee must review the appropriateness of the grouping implemented upon initial recognition based on similar credit risk characteristics, at regular intervals, at least annually, to ensure that the relevant characteristics and their impact on the level of credit risk of the different groupings have not changed over time.